willbrien/thepodcasterizer/README.md

 - feel pity or remorse or fear

-first version uploaded 16 april 2023, currently working with:
+this bash script is currently working alongside:
 - [dir2cast](https://github.com/ben-xo/dir2cast), a self-hosted podcast app
 - [Docker](https://www.docker.com/), a container manager
 - [this docker-compose.yml file](https://github.com/ben-xo/dir2cast/blob/main/docker-compose.yml) which Ben XO quite helpfully provides in the dir2cast code repo, which handles the dir2cast webserver and PHP stuff
 - a wee NUC running Debian 10 on my desk, which gives all of the above a place to live
-- my podcast app on my phone, which downloads new episodes of whatever the heck I end up seeing online which would work better as an mp3 file instead of a YT video (see [here](https://www.youtube.com/watch?v=OOxWQ9CF-y4) for a specific example and then let your imagination go wild with the possibilities of what else could be turned into a podcast... :musical_note:)
+- my podcast app on my phone, which downloads new podcast episodes whenever I'm at home on the LAN

-*readme last updated 17 apr 2023 wb*
+- whatever I see online which would work better as an mp3 file instead of an online video (see [here](https://www.youtube.com/watch?v=OOxWQ9CF-y4) for a specific example :musical_note:)